Gloria Anzaldúa: Themes in writing

-Nepantlism
+Nepantilism

-Anzaldúa drew on Nepantla, a Nahuatl word that means "in the middle", to conceptualise her experience as a Chicana woman.
+Anzaldúa drew on Nepantla, a Nahuatl word that means "in the middle", to conceptualize her experience as a Chicana woman.
 She coined the term "Nepantlera".
 "Nepantleras are threshold people; they move within and among multiple, often conflicting, worlds and refuse to align themselves exclusively with any single individual, group, or belief system."

 Spirituality

 Anzaldúa described herself as a very spiritual person and stated that she experienced four out-of-body experiences during her lifetime.
 In many of her works, she referred to her devotion to la Virgen de Guadalupe (Our Lady of Guadalupe), Nahuatl/Toltec divinities, and to the Yoruba orishás Yemayá and Oshún.
 In 1993, she expressed regret that scholars had largely ignored the "unsafe" spiritual aspects of Borderlands and bemoaned the resistance to such an important part of her work.
 In her later writings, she developed the concepts of spiritual activism and nepantleras to describe the ways contemporary social actors can combine spirituality with politics to enact revolutionary change.

 Anzaldúa has written about the influence of hallucinogenic drugs on her creativity, particularly psilocybin mushrooms.
 During one 1975 psilocybin mushroom trip when she was "stoned out of my head", she coined the term "the multiple Glorias" or the "Gloria Multiplex" to describe her feeling of multiplicity, an insight that influenced her later writings.